yinzixuan126/mpc_path_follower_ros/readme.txt

 2018.03.15 fixed cannot load library error!
 Big V ,will!

 2018.03.27 Really big v, Will! you fixed reference path problem and it can really work!

+2018.04.19 Another big v, Will! you fixed one big bug for command output.